rmuif/docs/docs/scripts.md

 :::caution

-You need to build the app before using this script, i.e. run `build` before running `analyze`.
+You need to build the app before using this script, i.e., run `build` before running `analyze`.

 :::